Skip to content

 cache_key = "catalog:page:#{page}"

-# Layer 1: Check application cache
+# Layer A: application cache (direct KV API)

 catalog = Tina4.cache_get(cache_key)